Mrugank97/HAR-Insight/README.md

 4. **Decision Tree with Varying Depths:** Train Decision Trees with depths ranging from 2 to 8 and report accuracies and confusion matrices.
 Investigate changes in accuracy with increasing depth and provide insights into observed results.

 5. **PCA Visualization of Total Acceleration:** Apply Principal Component Analysis (PCA) to compress total acceleration time series data into two features.
 Visualize different activity classes using scatter plots.
-Additionally, utilize the TSFEL feature extraction library to extract relevant features and perform PCA to obtain two features.
-Compare the scatter plots to assess differences in visualization.
+Additionally, utilize the [TSFEL](https://tsfel.readthedocs.io/en/latest/) ([a featurizer library](https://github.com/fraunhoferportugal/tsfel)) to create features and to extract relevant features and perform PCA to obtain two features.

-6. **Decision Tree Classification with Extracted Features:** Use features obtained from TSFEL to train a Decision Tree classifier.
+6. **Decision Tree Classification with Extracted Features using TSFEL:** Use features obtained from `TSFEL` to train a Decision Tree classifier.
 Report accuracy and confusion matrix results using the test set.
 Compare the performance with using raw data and assess the effectiveness of featurization.

 7. **Comparison of Decision Tree Performance:** Compare Decision Tree performance with varying depths using raw data versus features extracted from TSFEL.
 Plot and analyze the accuracies obtained to determine the impact of featurization on classification performance.

-8. **Identification of Poor Model Performance:** Evaluate if there are any participants or activities where the model performs poorly.
-Provide insights into the possible reasons behind the observed performance issues.